kaiserbergin/NBomber.Website/src/docs/docs/cluster-overview.md

 The cluster consists of 2 main components: coordinator and agents.
 The main role of agents is to execute test scenarious, they also collect statistics and send it to the coordinator.

-The coordinator performs the test, orchestrates the test between agents, collects and calculates statistics from all agents.
-As you can see, the coordinator plays a very important role in the execution of the test.
+The coordinator performs a test, orchestrates a test between agents, collects and calculates statistics from all agents.
+As you can see, the coordinator plays a very important role in the execution of a test.

 :::note
 The coordinator should be a singleton for the whole cluster.
 In terms of application structure, the coordinator and agents - it's the same NBomber application packaged with different configuration files.